 How do I know which ones grow best in my area?
 What should I plant together?
 Which plants will be perennial or annual?

-We’ll take you through the basics of what herbs are, why they’re good for your health, and why growing them yourself is better than buying from the store.
-W
+We’ll take you through what herbs are, why they’re good for your health, and why growing them yourself is better than buying from the store.

-We’ll also teach you how to start an herb garden, including some great starter varieties, as well as tell you exactly what supplies you need.
+We’ll also teach you how to start an herb garden, including some great starter varieties, and tell you precisely what supplies you need.
 Lastly

 There are three basic types of herbs- herbaceous, evergreen, and annual.